-Housing and Community Development (HCD) Review of Corona's Housing Element Update Draft The City's Housing Element Update Draft was submitted to the State Department of Housing and Community Development (HCD) on July 1, 2021, initiating a 60-day review.
+Housing and Community Development (HCD) Review of Corona's Housing Element Update Draft The city submitted its Housing Element Update Draft to HCD on July 1, 2021, initiating a 60-day review by HCD.
 HCD completed its review on August 30, 2021.
 The Housing Element Update has since been revised to reflect the comments received from HCD.
-The revised Housing Element Update was posted on the City's Housing Element Update webpage on September 27, 2021.
+The revised Housing Element Update was posted on the city's Housing Element Update webpage on September 27, 2021.